ComputationalCryoEM/ASPIRE-Python/CONTRIBUTING.md

 ![Gitflow Diagram](https://wac-cdn.atlassian.com/dam/jcr:61ccc620-5249-4338-be66-94d563f2843c/05%20(2).svg?cdnVersion=357)

-The basic idea is that we have `feature` branches,  `develop` as an integration focused branch, and `master` for releases.
+The basic idea is that we have `feature` branches,  `develop` as an integration focused branch, and `main` for releases.
 We do not currently have a need for a dedicated release or staging branch; in our case `develop` also serves this purpose.
 Generally feature branches should branch off of the latest `develop` branch.